dave-msk/merak/README.md

 ## Usage

-Currently, Merak only supports the `cythonize` command for building binary externaion from a Python package.
+Currently, Merak only supports the `cythonize` command for building binary extension from a Python package.
 More features and functionalities may be added in the future.

 To build a binary extension from a Python package: